 Employment law in Ireland is broadly similar to its UK equivalent, which is good news for employers operating in both jurisdictions, and is particularly attractive to UK businesses looking for a European base as part of their Brexit strategy.
 There are, however, numerous differences which prospective employers should consider before setting up their Irish operation.

-The National Minimum Wage in Ireland, as of 1 January 2019, is €9.80 per hour for an experienced adult employee.
-For workers under the age of 18, and those with less than two years work experience, their entitlement is based on a percentage of the National Minimum Wage – learn more about Irish National Minimum Wage rates here.
+The National Minimum Wage in Ireland, as of 1 January 2019, is €9.80 per hour for all employees aged 20 or over.
+For workers under the age of 20, their entitlement is based on a percentage of the National Minimum Wage – learn more about Irish National Minimum Wage rates here.

 In the UK, from April 2019 the National Living Wage is £8.21 per hour for employees aged 25 and over.
 Under 25s must be paid either the Apprentice rate of £3.90 per hour, or the appropriate National Minimum Wage rate for their age bracket.
 Learn more about UK National Minimum Wage and National Living Wage rates here.

 Ireland has nine public holidays each year (often referred to as ‘Bank Holidays’), while England & Wales have eight.
 Scotland has nine, although the dates can vary from region to region, while in Northern Ireland there are 10 officially recognised public holidays per year.

 Under UK law, workers are entitled to 5.6 weeks of paid leave, which equals 28 days for someone who works a standard five-day week.
 Public holidays can be included in this calculation.